thathvik/Inverted_Pendulum/README.md

 ## Instructions

-In order to run this package, add it to your catkin workspace.
+In order to run this package, add it to your catkin workspace, and name it inv_pend.

-You can the use the following commands, each in a new terminal window:
+Then, you can the use the following commands, each in a new terminal window:

 1. Start roscore
 ```bash